-If patients develop a rash or itching, or have any concerns about medications they should stop taking those medications and contact Dr. Maranon immediately.
-Nausea, vomiting,upset stomach, diarrhea, constipation, dizziness, lightheadedness and fainting, drowsiness, headache, mood changes, urinary problems, anxiety, sleep disturbances, or fungal infections may also be side effects of medications.
-Should you have a reaction to the medications, patients should contact Dr. Maranon as soon as possible.
-Encino Oral Surgery Office Phone Number 818-990-5500
+If patients develop a rash or itching, or have any concerns about medications, they should stop taking those medications and contact Dr. Maranon immediately.
+Nausea, vomiting, upset stomach, diarrhea, constipation, dizziness, lightheadedness and fainting, drowsiness, headache, mood changes, urinary problems, anxiety, sleep disturbances, or fungal infections may also be side effects of medications.
+Should the patient develop a reaction to the medications, they should contact Dr. Maranon as soon as possible at Encino Oral Surgery Office Phone Number 818-990-5500.

 Patients taking prescription pain medication must be careful if they suddenly sit up or stand from a lying position.
-This may make patients dizzy or faint that can result in loss of consciousness or injury.
-If patients have been lying down following surgery, they must sit for one minute or two before standing and may need assistance.
+This may cause patients to feel dizzy or faint which can result in loss of consciousness or injury.
+If patients have been lying down following surgery, they must sit up for one or two minutes before standing and may need assistance.

 Patients should not increase the amount of prescription medication dosage without consulting with Dr. Maranon.
-Prescription medications should not be given to others and patients must not accept medications from other sources than a pharmacy.
-Patients must tell Dr. Maranon if they use other medications including over-the-counter medications (aspirin, cold or sinus medications), supplements and street drugs.
+Prescription medications should not be given to others and patients must not accept medications from a source other than their pharmacy.
+Patients must inform Dr. Maranon if they use other medications, including over-the-counter medications (aspirin, cold or sinus medications), supplements and street drugs.
 These medications can have potential interactions with other substances, such as alcohol, antihistamines, anti-anxiety drugs such as benzodiazepines (Valium, Halcion, Ativan, Xanax), and sleep aids.
 It is important not to take Tylenol or acetaminophen with some prescription pain medications.
 Any patients with a history or substance abuse or who are experiencing any of the warning signs of addiction should discuss this with Dr. Maranon.
 Patients must also discuss with Dr. Maranon any medical conditions they may have as pain medications may affect some of those conditions.

 Call us if you have any questions: Encino Oral Surgery Office Phone Number 818-990-5500